For when you are feeling like you are teetering on the edge of it...

 By Carolyn Shields

-I was slouched in the back pew of St. Bernard's chapel last Monday, my converse up on the kneeler and my head resting on top the pew.
+I was slouched in the back pew of a chapel last Monday, my converse up on the kneeler and my head resting on top the pew.
 I normally end up in this position, staring at the ceiling.
-During a particularly uneventful adoration, I decided to count how many family and friends could fit inside for my future wedding, because I am Woman.
+During a particularly uneventful adoration, I decided to count how many family and friends could fit inside for my future wedding, because I am a woman.
 (One hundred and fifty.
 Sadly, my mom's side alone is 528 people...thank God for Plan Bs).

 On Monday I was praying about pretty big, pretty typical things: employment, abandonment, men...when I realized that I was bopping my head to Thick as Thieves song Ghosts.
 I wonder how many times God sighs at how distracted I become in prayer, even in an empty chapel.

 But then I had a eureka moment.
 With anxiety gnawing at me with What Is Life, I realized that I've been praying, "Lord, I will find you in the silence.
 You seem so far.
 You've left me directionless.
 But I'll go into the silence.
 I will find you."